BrendanGasparin/100-days-of-code-2022/log.md

 ### Day 1: September 10, 2021

-**Today's Progress:** Separated earth-from-space JS code from brendangasparin.com and put it in its own repository.
+**Today's Progress:** Separated earth-from-space JS code from my personal website and put it in its own repository.
 Began working through the new Foundations lessons on The Odin Project.

 **Thoughts:** After playing with the brendangasparin.com and earth-from-space repositories I realised I am rusty and may need to brush up on core web development skills again.
 But I don't feel like taking the entire Responsive Web Design certification on freeCodeCamp again so I am instead going to work on the new Foundations lessons on The Odin Project before using both The Odin Project and freeCodeCamp to practice my JavaScript some more.
 I would also like to learn more PHP and get better with SQL.